kirkkala/daily-git-commits/README.md

-# daily-git-commits
+# daily-git-commits 📅✨

-Shell script for listing git commits for current date or given date range.
+🕵️‍♂️ A delightfully fancy shell script that stalks your git commits and presents them in a beautiful report.
+Perfect when you need to remember what you actually accomplished on a given day (or pretend you were productive).

-## Usage
+## Documentation

 ### Requirements